-Through our International Grants Program, we fund environmental work that takes place within the following countries: Argentina, Australia, Austria, Belgium, Chile, Czechia, Denmark, France, Germany, Ireland, Italy, Japan, Korea, Luxembourg, the Netherlands, Norway, Spain, Sweden, Switzerland and the United Kingdom.
+Through our International Grants Program, we fund environmental work that takes place within the following countries: Argentina, Australia, Austria, Belgium, Chile, Czechia, Denmark, France, Germany, Ireland, Italy, Japan, Luxembourg, the Netherlands, Norway, South Korea, Spain, Sweden, Switzerland and the United Kingdom.
+(Organizations applying for projects within Canada can apply through our Corporate or Retail Grants Programs.)

 Your proposal will be reviewed by employees from the international region for which you apply.